Mortal Kombat: Deception

 A file that lists sound assets from an early build of the game is present only in the Xbox release.
-It also provides further evidence that the Acid Bath arena was present in the game at one point.
+It also provides further evidence that Acid Bath was a playable arena at some point during development.

 announcr.msb announcr_names.msb bg_acid_bath.msb bg_beetle_lair.msb c_jax.msb c_scorpion.msb chess.msb fighter_eb.msb fighter_jax.msb fightfx1.msb fs_concrete.msb fs_dirt.msb fs_marble.msb konq_lipsynch_test.msb konquest_intro.msb konquest_mk6.msb mk5tune1.msb music_fatality.msb pf_fat_crusher.msb pf_fat_grinder.msb pf_fat_weight.msb pf_fightfx1.msb pf_jax.msb pf_scorpion.msb puzzle.msb shell.msb

-Just like the previous game, an executable with debug symbols named mk6gc_release.elf is present in the root of the GameCube release.
+Just like the previous game, an executable with debug symbols named mk6gc_release.elf is present inside the root folder from the GameCube release.